c4ndybar/weather-forecaster/readme.md

 An application that will provide the weather forecast in plain English for the provided city name.

 ## Requirements
 Make a weather forecast application that gives the a plain text description for the current day's weather forecast (like a weatherman might provide).
+Use the API at [metaweather api](https://www.metaweather.com/api/) to get the weather forecast data for the current day.

 The application should prompt for a city name and them provide the forecast for the city in the following format.
 ```
 <city> will be <temperature description>, <humidity description>, and <weather state description>.